arjablc/dotfiles/install_script.md

 Requirements:
 - make sure pipewire is installed
-- intall network manager
+- install network manager
 - and a aur helper, yay
 - kitty ofc

 # Todo

 - [ ] Make the script check for yay
+- [ ] install yay if not found
 - [ ] Check if the packages are already installed or not
 - [ ] instll if not already installed skip otherwise